Circadian Optics Review

 3. The selected brightness setting.

-4. Your own individual sensitivity to light.
+4. Your sensitivity to light.

 In order to get the most out of these or any other light, ensure that you’re getting the minimum Circadian Stimulus from your light by finding it on our database and using the CS Calculator to determine the time needed for the minimum dose at your selected distance and brightness levels!